 "I have heard candidates, including Laurie Smith, blame John for the problems in the jails," Cordell continued.
 "But not one of them has identified what he did to contribute to the problems."

 Hirokawa supports civilian oversight of the jail.
 In 2014, he approved the first memorandum of understanding with the Office of Women's Policy, which provided for monitoring of the women's jail.
 In 2012, he was instrumental in creating the Jail Observer Program.

 Hirokawa is a third-generation Japanese-American who came from a family of farmers on his father's side.
 Relatives were interned at Manzanar and Tule Lake camps during World War II.
-His parents inspired him and taught him about being non-judgmental, Hirokawa said.
+His parents taught him about being non-judgmental, Hirokawa said.

 Joe La Jeunesse

-At 49, Joe La Jeunesse is the youngest candidate for Santa Clara County Sheriff, but he brings a world of experience to the job.
+At 49, Joe La Jeunesse is the youngest candidate for Santa Clara County Sheriff, but he brings a range of experience to the job.

 La Jeunesse spent years in military policing and served on the Blue Ribbon Commission to reform the prisons in Iraq and Afghanistan after the U.S. military atrocities at Abu Ghraib.
 La Jeunesse had been there when the torture was taking place.
 He was in a different section of the prison complex at the time and did not know what was going on in the other part of the prison complex, he said.

 "I woke up one day, and there was a new chain of command," he recalled.
 He also worked at Guantanamo Bay Naval Base working on improving that prison environment.

 La Jeunesse sees parallels between the prisons such as Abu Ghraib and the way the Santa Clara County jails are run.
 The lack of oversight has created an environment in which inmates have died at the hands of officers or other prisoners.